jariast/obsidian-notes/React/FullStack Course/Part 8 GraphQL/Exercises/8a Exercises.md

 # 8.3 All Authors

-The exercise calls for the query to be able to return `bookCount` field, sowe
+The exercise calls for the query to be able to return `bookCount` field, so we must add that field to the Author schema, since the Object stored in our arrays don't have that field, we must write a resolver for it.

+I think that resolver is a good place to practice Functional Programming. #TODO #functional